-Based on this question and the previous discussion about selecting key words/phrases, this question could lead us to use phrases like "selling human tissue" and "human tissue ethics."
-The inquiry question, coupled with our stated research topic/area of investigation ("tissue ownership") brings additional phrases such as "tissue ownership" and "tissue research."
+Based on this question and the previous discussion about selecting key words/phrases, this question could lead to the use of phrases like "genocide prevention," "organization to stop genocide," and "end genocide."
+The inquiry question, coupled with the stated research topic/area of investigation ("preventing genocide") brings up additional phrases such as "punishment for genocide."